 It may seem obvious, but it works very well!
 Before requesting feedback or teasing the next episode, thank your loyal listeners! 🥰

-By sincerely thanking them for their engagement and active listening, you show that you value them and at the same time you make them feel like they are part of your community.
+When you start by sincerely thanking them for their engagement and active listening, you show that you value them and at the same time you can start to make them feel like they are part of your community.

 > Example thank-you wording: “If you’re hearing this message, you’ve listened to our new episode all the way to the end.
 And for that, I thank you from the bottom of my heart!”